Introduction¶

 Virtual Machine Deletion¶

-If you do not need anymore the data on the persistent storage, you may initialise it with random data (this task can be quite long), detache it from the server and delete it:
+If you no longer need the data on the persistent disk, you must reset it with random data for confidentiality reasons (this operation can take quite a long time):

 $ openstack server remove volume MY_VM_NAME 58230433-086f-4ff2-99ac-8c3e0f5520c2